 Lori Bowen Ayre, MLIS

-Lori Bowen Ayre is a nationally recognized expert in automated materials handling, RFID and open source library system software.
-Since 2000, she has worked with a wide variety of city and county libraries and consortia in the areas of materials handling, delivery, workflow optimization, RFID, resource sharing, Internet filters, public access computing, and emerging technologies.
+Lori Bowen Ayre is a nationally recognized expert in automated materials handling, RFID, library workflow optimization, and open source library system software.
+After forming The Galecia Group in 2000, her company has worked with a wide variety of city and county libraries and consortia in the areas of materials handling analysis, interlibrary delivery, Lean and workflow optimization, RFID evaluation and procurement, resource sharing and ILS software procurement, Internet filters, public access computing, and Drupal website development.

 Her experience as a manager of people and technology provide her with an appreciation for the effect of change on people, and how to select and introduce technology to yield the best results.
 She believes libraries thrive when technology is leveraged to improve customer services, to streamline back office functions, and to reduce operating costs.